AI Manifesto

 Being intermediate-to-expert at dozens of tech tools (Marketo, Zapier, Salesforce, Webflow, Photoshop, multiple ESPs, etc.)

-Curiosity and a love of learning
+Curiosity, a love of learning and creating

 What I've learned from every risk or attempt and "failure"